Start Here: Buying Property In Today’s Market

 • A listing agent representing the seller.

-• Escrow and title professionals.
+• Escrow and title professionals are responsible for closing the transaction.

 Step 4: Respect Timing